The QA Handbook (QAH) is a non-normative handbook about the

 planning about "life after Working Group", the group will need to decide what

 happens to both its test materials and associated processes.
-These
+Discussion of

-be located in the group's QA Process Document:
+information might conveniently be located in the group's QA Process

 - what happens to the test materials themselves?